majiinbju/react-hacker/README.md

 ## Usage

-The starter consists of a simple two page template to demonstrate that everything is hooked up and working properly.
+The starter consists of a simple two page template to demonstrate that everything is working properly.
 There are examples of how to use Emotion CSS in various ways in the code, and an example of how to use the file loader to import an image on the Home page.
+Please read the additional notes in the next section before using.

 - `git clone https://github.com/DZuz14/react-hacker.git`
 - `cd react-hacker`